ammar2almomani/home-credit-default-risk/README.md

 - **No outlier removal**: Tree-based models are robust to outliers; many zero values come from intentional preprocessing.
 - **Sample weights**: Used instead of oversampling to address class imbalance.
 - **Threshold = 0.5**: Default threshold used for all models.
 In production, a lower threshold may improve recall on the default class.
+- **Hyperparameter tuning**: All model hyperparameters were selected through manual tuning based on validation performance.
 ---

 ## Author